John A. Jaros

 - The rezoning, zoning and land development approvals for a 7.2 megawatt solar facility in Caln Township, Chester County.

-- The municipal approvals for a major convenience food market to permit the sale of beer in one of its Pennsylvania convenience food markets located in Concord Township, Delaware County.
+- The municipal approvals for a major convenience food market to permit the sale of beer and wine in one of its Pennsylvania facilities located in Concord Township, Delaware County.

 John prides himself on being thoroughly prepared to address his client’s zoning and land development applications along with their accompanying challenges.
 He credits his success to his ability to quarterback the consultant team, communicate effectively with the client and the various project stakeholders, and work within the client’s timeline and budget.

 John received his Juris Doctor from Widener University School of Law and his Bachelor of Arts degree from the University of South Florida.
-Active in the community, he is a past president of the Southern Chester County Chamber of Commerce (2008) and currently sits on the Board of Directors for the Chamber as well as Chairs the Chamber’s Community & Government Relations Committee.
-John and his wife Toni have five daughters, one of which recently graduated law school and entered the U.S. Army JAG (Judge Advocate General) Corps.
+Active in the community, John was the Chairman of the Southern Chester County Chamber of Commerce (2008 and 2017).
+John and his wife Toni have five daughters, one of whom is a prosecutor with the U.S. Army JAG (Judge Advocate General) Corps.